 Pragmatic frameworks need to be considered especially if you are working with others.

 - Social Enterprise – Become a member of the Social Enterprise UK network

 - Limited Company by Guarantee.

-Details of all of these can be easily found on-line and help formulate a working agreement specific to the structure of your organisation.
+Details of these can be easily found online and help formulate a working agreement specific to the structure of your organisation.
 Artquest has also information on How to Set up an Organisation.

 Location – an often overlooked but crucial aspect to working effectively.

-I am personally invested in broadening the reach of art and artists work, and this is an integral part of the way in which Banner Repeater operates.
+I am personally invested in broadening the reach of art and artists’ work, and this is an integral part of how Banner Repeater operates.
 This may of course not be for everyone, but I have gained a lot from the strong conceptual framework of the site and the project.